iauker01/InterFact/Documentation/Dashboard/Development.md

 # Manual Replication
 1. Clone github in a gitbash terminal via `git clone https://github.com/AceLeft/Interfact-Admin-Dashboard`
-2. get VSCode
+2. Get VSCode for your computer via https://code.visualstudio.com/
-3. In VSCode, run the following commands in a terminal.
-First, make sure you cd into /interfact-admin-dashboard/

-`npm i --save @fortawesome/fontawesome-svg-core npm i --save @fortawesome/free-solid-svg-icons npm i --save @fortawesome/free-regular-svg-icons npm i --save @fortawesome/free-brands-svg-icons npm install firebase npm install --save luxon npm install next@latest react@latest react-dom@latest npm install -D tailwindcss npm install postcss npm install typescript npm install --save @types/node npm install --save @types/react-dom npm install --save @types/react npm install --save-dev jest`
+3. Open the dashboard folder in VSCode.
+Then, open a terminal in VSCode.
+First, make sure you cd into /interfact-admin-dashboard/.
+You may ensure you are in the right folder by typing `ls` into the terminal; you should see many .js and .ts files.
+Then, run `npm install` to install all of the project's dependencies.

-5. make sure your node.js is > 18.18, if not download from https://nodejs.org/en
+5. Make sure your node.js is > 18.18, if not download from https://nodejs.org/en
 6. Get the .env file from teammate